Trans European Services for Telematics between Administrations

 The Trans European Services for Telematics between Administrations (TESTA) system is the private IP-based network of the European Union.
-TESTA is a telecommunications interconnection platform for secure information exchange between the European and member states administrations.
+TESTA is a telecommunications interconnection platform for secure information exchange between the European and member state administrations.
 It is currently handled within the ISA² European programme.

 TESTA is not a single network, but a network of networks, composed of the EuroDomain backbone and Local Domain networks.
 The EuroDomain is a European backbone network for administrative data exchanges acting as a network communication platform between local administrations.

 History

 The TESTA network has been upgraded several times, with added features through the years: